Ruohan99111/P8105_HW2_rh3132/HW2.md

   filter(age_at_onset == "." | age_at_onset > current_age)
 ```

-Summary: There are 479 participants recruited.
+Summary of baseline data: There are 479 participants recruited.

 93 participants developed MCI during this study.

 The average baseline age is 65.

-3. The proportion of women in the study are APOE4 carriers are 30%.
+The proportion of women in the study are APOE4 carriers are 30%.

 \##amyloid data